-The 4th of July is a national vacation across America, marking the country's Independence Day.
-Fireworks displays span the country but the most impressive arguably take place at the White House in Washington when pyrotechnics of all colors rain down on this spectacular landmark.
+The 4th of July is a national holiday across America, marking the country's Independence Day.
+Fireworks displays span the country but the most impressive arguably take place at the White House in Washington when pyrotechnics of all colours rain down on this spectacular landmark.
 Cue all-American feasts and star spangled banners adorning facades and shopfronts in honour of the nationwide festivities.

 The Calgary Stampede is a ten day long celebration of the heritage of the region and the perfect place to revel in Alberta's heritage, culture and community spirit.
 Over 100 years ago, the stampede was established and it continues to be a real celebration of everything Calgary, from rodeo tournaments to spectacular stunts and chuckwagon events.

 The streets of New Orleans become awash with hues of purple, green and gold throughout the Mardi Gras celebrations.
 Festival fever is brought to live in the parades, picnics and performances taking place across the city which revel in the cultural heritage of New Orleans and traditions of Fat Tuesday.
 Elaborate costumes are worn by young and old, floats are adorned with larger than life decorations and masquerading is all part of the fun!